What is an Antiquary?

 - All Library users can take their own digital photographs of material for personal research purposes only.

 - WiFi access is available throughout the main Library and the library stacks.

 - Borrow up to 8 books for 3 months and renew them up to 3 times if not required by another Fellow

 - Access the full text of around 100 online journals and databases, including nearly 800 journal titles via JSTOR and over 700 e-books published by Archaeopress Digital.
 These are searchable and accessible through the Library catalogue

 - Benefit from SCONUL access – Fellows can access over 170 participating SCONUL libraries across the UK and Ireland, and, wherever possible, have the same borrowing rights as staff and research students of those institutions.

 - Access the Fellows’ platform area of the website including the full Fellows’ Directory and the Fellows’ Discussion Forum, which facilitates networking among Fellows.
 Login details are supplied to new Fellows when they pay their subscriptions; existing Fellows can find out how to login here.

 - Attend Ordinary Meetings and lectures and invite guests.
 We hold 10 Public lectures a year, 18 Ordinary Meetings/Evening Lectures and two Miscellanies, Christmas and Summer.
 All our lectures are live streamed and you can watch past lectures on our YouTube channel.
 For our full programme and details on how to book visit here.

-- Use the Fellows’ Room at Burlington House – tea and coffee served (for a nominal charge).
+- Use the Fellows’ Room at Burlington House.

-- Access bookable rooms at Burlington House at charity rates.
+- Access to bookable rooms at Burlington House at discount rates.